james-o-dev/bitburner-scripts/README.md

 ## Summary

-Main idea is to split up scripts so that the ones that benefit from threading are as small as possible (to allow maximum threads).
+The main idea is to split up scripts so that the ones that benefit from threading are as small as possible (to allow maximum threads).

 Separate out scripts that run constantly from scripts that only need to be run once/infrequently, or manually.
+The scripts that run constantly should take as little ram as possible, in order to maximum the number of threads.

-Initializes by first getting all the server info and writing it to a JSON text file, so it does not have to use the `ns` methods each time.
+It initializes by first getting all the server info and writing it to a JSON text file, so it does not have to use the `ns` methods each time.

 ## Getting Started